HOW TO STAY SANE IN AN INSANE WORLD

 From this overview or ‘primary perspective’ let’s move on now to look at some specific suggestions as to how we might be able to not only ‘stay sane in an insane world’ but how we might actually use this time as an opportunity to develop spiritually.

 As a reminder, the focus here is not on the legitimate questions ‘How do we solve the world’s problems, or how do we create a better future for the Earth and humanity?’
-Instead this essay is attempting to answer a different question, which is ‘How can we relate to our perception the world situation in a way that is positive – that moves us from being fearful to being hopeful’.
-To explore the former questions a good starting point is The Club of Budapest’s site and this introductory video:
+Instead, this essay is attempting to answer a different question, which is ‘How can we relate to our perception of the world situation in a way that is positive – that moves us from being fearful to being hopeful?’

 STRATEGIES FOR STAYING SANE IN AN INSANE WORLD